Dhi13man/nordigen_integration/README.md

 Development of a Null Safe Dart/Flutter Package for Nordigen EU PSD2 AISP Banking API Integration with relevant Data Models, proper encapsulation with the exposing of parameters, and succinct documentation.

-For more information about the API view [Nordigen's Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+For more information about the API, view [Nordigen's Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

 ## Contents